 Organisations tend to grow organically, and just like their botanical counterparts, it can be very rewarding to watch them grow with the right conditions and care.
 At some point though, if you’re not careful, they can start to sprout and sprawl uncontrollably in all directions until one day you find that they’ve started to strangle themselves, and even others.

 Organisations strangle themselves by failing to adapt to growth.
-Processes that worked perfectly at the beginning with just one person often become inefficient, even painful, as new people join.
+Processes that worked perfectly at the beginning with just one person often become inefficient, even painful, as new team members join.

 The symptoms of painful processes are easy to spot; greater stress, excessive but poor communication, low levels of commitment and energy, bottlenecks, email overload, repetitive status meetings, out of date spreadsheets, dysfunctional politics, low productivity… the list goes on.

-This 5 Step guide is intended to help business leaders and process owners turn pain into productivity and dysfunction into transparency.
+This 5-step guide is intended to help business leaders and process owners implement a process improvement plan to turn pain into productivity and dysfunction into transparency.
+We’ll also look at some of the tools you can use to take that productivity to the next level.

 #1: Choose One Single Top Priority Process

-If you’re heavily involved in the day-to-day operations of an organisation, it’s almost always better simply to choose one single thing that if you could improve, would give some sort of major benefit to you and the team you work with.
+If you’re heavily involved in the day-to-day operations of an organisation, it’s almost always better simply to choose one single thing that, if you could improve it, would give some sort of major benefit to you and the team you work with.

-The number one benefit could be saving time for you and/or others but this ‘one thing’ could also have some sort of negative emotional dimension to it – an area which feels painful or incredibly irritating or even depressing.
+The number one benefit could be, for example, saving time for you and/or others, but this ‘one thing’ could also have some sort of negative emotional dimension to it – an area which feels painful, incredibly irritating, or even depressing.
+By solving it you’ll remove a huge stumbling block on your team’s route to success.

-So whilst time is the number one factor, don’t completely discard the emotional aspect as well because these negative emotions probably distract you and affect your ability to do the other things that you would rather be doing preventing you from being more productive.
+So while time might be the number one factor, don’t completely discard the emotional aspect as well because these negative emotions probably distract you and affect your ability to do the other things that you would rather be doing preventing you from being more productive.

 In any case, you probably already have a ‘gut’ feeling about what your number one priority should be.